 White Sands National Park is open everyday at 7:00am but closing hours vary from 6:00pm to 9:00pm.
 For the latest information about the park’s hours check out the White Sands National Park website.

-Keep in mind that the park may also be closed for missile testing which you can keep track of on their upcoming closures list.
+Keep in mind that the park may also be closed for missile testing due to the White Sands Missile Range nearby which you can keep track of on their upcoming closures list.

 White Sands Photography Tips